balcilar/3dFDCT/README.md

 # Fast Algorithm for the 3-D DCT

 2D Discrete Cosine Transform (2D-DCT) is well know and wide used algorithm for imgage compression.
 All logic behind jpeg compression is based on DCT.
 We can also implement DCT on 3D matrix such as videos.
-In that project, we reimplement some part of the paper which was on fast versions of 3D DCT and its inverse method named 3D IDCT.
+In that project, we reimplemented some part of the paper which was on fast versions of 3D DCT and its inverse method named 3D IDCT [1].
 To show the accuracy of the code, we did test both standart and fast method of 3d DCT on random generated 32x32x32 matrix.
 To see that test please run following script;
 ```matlab
 > main_test
 ```